magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 nil
 ```

-The last experiment we want to do within the bREPL before starting coding
+The last experiment we want to do within the bREPL before we start coding
 in the `shopping.cljs` file is to attach a listener to the `mouseout`
 event for the `calc` button.